The Lovin' Spoonful

 You came upon a quiet day

-You simply seemed to take your
+You simply seemed to take your place

 I knew that it would be that way